 - There are a variety of treatments, exercise and lifestyle changes that can be made to minimize stress on the joint affected which will reduce joint pain and inflammation.

 - Treatment: The Osteopaths at Melbourne Osteopathy Sports Injury Centre have performed extensive research into the effects of osteoarthritis, particularly to the hip and knee and how it affects the function of the body.
-They will ensure that you receive the appropriate treatment to increase range of motion, decrease pain, improve proprioception and balance, and increase or maintain strength.
-You will also be given an individualised exercise program which has been shown to be beneficial to arthritis sufferers as well as improving overall well being.
+They will ensure that you receive appropriate treatment with an aim to increase range of motion, decrease pain, improve proprioception and balance, and increase or maintain strength.
+You will also be given an individualised exercise program which has been shown to be beneficial to arthritis sufferers and can help improve overall wellbeing.

 - If you would like further information on Osteopathy or how we treat arthritis or to book an appointment then please call Melbourne Osteopathy Sports Injury Centre reception on 9939 1289 or email: